 – First, a visitor discovers your business through one of your marketing channels, such as your website, blog, or social media page.

-– Then, the visitor clicks on your call-to-action (CTA) which could be either an image, button, or message that encourages website visitors to take some sort of action.
+– Then, the visitor clicks on your call-to-action (CTA), which could be either an image, button, or message that encourages website visitors to take action.

 – The call-to-action takes your visitor to a landing page, which is a web page that is designed to capture lead information in exchange for an offer.